BhavnoorSaroya/ProjectIdeas/README.md

 20. Scrape a website with scrapy python
 21. Linear regression in python – hard
 22. OpenCV – Do one of these for some real bragging rights
-    a.
-OpenCv OCR and text recognition -  link
+    *	OpenCv OCR and text recognition -  link
-    b.
-Build A Face Detector using OpenCV and Deep Learning
+    *	Build A Face Detector using OpenCV and Deep Learning
-    c.
-Build A Barcode Scanner – this is easy
+    *  	Build A Barcode Scanner – this is easy
-    d.
-Detect a person in a room
+    *   detect a person in a room
-    e.
-Detect different people and try to figure out who they are from a list
+    *   detect different people and try to figure out who they are from a list
 23. Anything in Rust, people like rust – maybe write a browser engine in rust
 24. Make a macropad with micropython and aliexpress parts under $20
 25. Do some advanced css animations without js, learn keyframes